-COPT conducts almost all of its operations through the Operating Partnership, for which COPT is the managing general partner.
-Interests in the Operating Partnership are in the form of Common and Preferred Units.
-As of December 31, 1999, COPT owned approximately 60% of the outstanding Common Units and 70% of the outstanding Preferred Units.
-The remaining Preferred Units in the Operating Partnership were 974,662 Series C Preferred Units, owned by United Properties Group, Incorporated, with terms as follows:
+We conduct almost all of our operations through our operating partnership, for which we are the managing general partner.
+Interests in our operating partnership are in the form of Common and Preferred Units.
+As of the date of this prospectus, we owned a majority of the outstanding Common Units and a majority of the outstanding Preferred Units.
+The remaining Preferred Units in our operating partnership were 1,016,662 Series C Preferred Units, owned by United Properties Group, Incorporated, with terms as follows:

 VOTING RIGHTS.
-Except in certain limited circumstances, at any time that COPT holds less than 90% of the outstanding partnership units in the Operating Partnership, any amendment to the Operating Partnership agreement must be approved by the vote of a majority of the Common and Preferred Units not held by COPT, each voting as a separate class.
-If COPT were to hold 90% or more of the outstanding partnership units, COPT would have the right to amend the Operating Partnership agreement without first seeking such unitholder approval.
+Except in certain limited circumstances, at any time that COPT holds less than 90% of the outstanding partnership units in our operating partnership, any amendment to the operating partnership agreement must be approved by the vote of a majority of the Common and Preferred Units not held by us, each voting as a separate class.
+If we were to hold 90% or more of the outstanding partnership units, we would have the right to amend the operating partnership agreement without first seeking such unitholder approval.

 LIQUIDATION.
-In the event of the dissolution of the Operating Partnership, the holder of the Series C Preferred Units will be entitled to receive a \$25 liquidation preference (the "Series C Liquidation Preference"), prior to any liquidation payment to be made to the holders of the Common Units but PARI PASSU with liquidation payments made to COPT as holder of the Series A and B Preferred Units.
+In the event of the dissolution of our operating partnership, the holder of the Series C Preferred Units will be entitled to receive a \$25 liquidation preference (the "Series C Liquidation Preference"), prior to any liquidation payment to be made to the holders of the Common Units but PARI PASSU with liquidation payments made to us as holder of the Series A, B, D and E Preferred Units.

 DISTRIBUTIONS.
-The holder of the Series C Preferred Units are entitled to receive quarterly priority percentage return payments, prior to distributions made to the holders of the Common Units but PARI PASSU with distributions made to COPT as holder of the Series A and B Preferred Units, in an amount equal to a percentage of the Series C Liquidation Preference, which percentage equals (a) 2.25% from December 21, 1999 to December 20, 2009, (b) 2.625% from December 21, 2009 to December 20, 2014, and (c) 3.00% thereafter.
+The holder of the Series C Preferred Units are entitled to receive quarterly priority percentage return payments, prior to distributions made to the holders of the Common Units but PARI PASSU with distributions made to us as holder of the Series A, B, D and E Preferred Units, in an amount equal to a percentage of the Series C Liquidation Preference, which percentage equals (a) 2.25% from December 21, 1999 to December 20, 2009, (b) 2.625% from December 21, 2009 to December 20, 2014, and (c) 3.00% thereafter.

 CONVERSION.
-Beginning on December 22, 2000, the Series C Preferred Units are convertible into Common Units at a conversion rate of 2.381 Common Units per Series C Preferred Unit.
+The Series C Preferred Units are convertible into Common Units at a conversion rate of 2.381 Common Units per Series C Preferred Unit.